 Why I love this easy stir fry sauce

 Stir fry has been a go-to recipe for me since long before we went dairy free, and I normally make up the sauce as I go.
-A little soy sauce, a little garlic.
+A little soy sauce (reduced sodium), a little garlic.
 Whatever I feel like adding, or I’d resort to a bottle from the store.

 But I found myself reaching for the same ingredients each time I made it, so I decided finally write it down, and eventually, I realized that I could make the sauce ahead of time.

 It makes for a super quick dinner, and a relatively healthy one, too.

 Here’s what you’ll need to make this stir fry sauce recipe

 Mix the ingredients.
 In a small bowl, whisk the stir fry sauce ingredients until they’re smooth.
 Get rid of all the lumps now or there will be no saving it later.

 Simmer the sauce.
 You can either do this in a saucepan (make ahead) or in the pan with your partially cooked stir fry.
 Over medium-high heat, the sauce will begin to thicken within 5 minutes.
 Make sure the stir frequently to prevent it from clumping or burning.

 If you’re making the sauce ahead of time, transfer it to an air-tight container (I usually use a mason jar) and store it in the fridge for up to a week.
 Or freeze for up to a month.

 FAQ’s and tips for making basic stir fry sauce